What is Corporate Giving?

 Corporate Giving Definition

 Corporate giving is a form of philanthropy in which corporations contribute to nonprofit causes.
-This can be in the form of both monetary and non-monetary contributions.
+This can take the form of both monetary and in-kind contributions.

 Aside from receiving much-needed support, corporate giving can benefit nonprofits in many other ways, including:

-Corporate giving is also beneficial for the company lending support!
-Businesses can see the following benefits from implementing a corporate giving program:
+Corporate giving also benefits the companies lending support!
+Businesses can experience the following benefits from implementing a corporate giving program:

-- Philanthropic reputation: A commitment to social good helps employees, customers, and community members see a company in a positive light.
+- Philanthropic reputation: A commitment to social good causes employees, customers, and community members to see a company in a positive light.

 - Employee engagement: Employees value working for socially responsible companies.
-This means corporate giving can make employees feel more committed to their jobs.
+In fact, 70% of companies believe their employees expect them to be socially responsible.
+This means corporate giving directly increases employees’ commitment to their jobs.

-- Community impact: At its core, corporate giving is a surefire way for a company to give back to the community that has given it business and profitability.
+- Community impact: At its core, corporate giving is a surefire way for a company to give back to the community that has given it business and profitability, strengthening relationships and leading to continued local support and loyalty.

-Understanding the potential impact that corporate giving can have is essential if you want to raise more for your organization.
+Understanding the impact corporate giving can have is essential for raising more for your organization.
 Your nonprofit can point out these benefits to potential partners to secure corporate support.
-You’ll also be well-equipped to make the most out of your corporate gifts when you know the power they hold.
+You’ll also be well-equipped to make the most of the corporate gifts you receive.

 Corporate Giving Statistics